CismonX/cismon.net/source/_posts/Fast-ZPP-s-Incompatibility-with-CPP.md

 Since PHP 7.0, a new Zend API was implemented for faster parameter parsing.

-For example, if your function accepts an interger parameter `foo`, then the code may look like this.
+For example, if your function accepts an integer parameter `foo`, then the code may look like this.

 ```C
 ZEND_PARSE_PARAMETERS_START(1, 1)